sakshisubedi/design_pattern/src/com/creational/builder/README.md

 ## Director
 - The director class defines the order in which to execute the building steps, while the builder provides the implementation for those steps.
 - The construction is controlled by a director object that only needs to know the type of object it is to create.
+- Can be think as a Facade Pattern.

 ## When to use
 - Use the Builder pattern to get rid of a "telescopic constructor".